This post may contain affiliate links. Read my full disclosure policy.

 Delicious Singapore Noodles!
-Stir-fried rice noodles with curry powder, vegetables and your choice of chicken, tofu or shrimp!
-A Chinese take-out menu classic that is easy to make at home – vegetarian adaptable and full of authentic flavor!
+Stir-fried rice noodles with curry powder, vegetables and your choice of chicken, tofu, eggs, or shrimp!
+A 30-minute, Chinese take-out menu classic that is easy to make at home- vegetarian adaptable and full of authentic flavor!

 She said she usually cried at least once each day not because she was sad, but because the world was so beautiful & life was so short.―

-Singapore Noodles, contrary to how they sound, actually originate from China and are most often found on Chinese take-out menus around the globe.
+Singapore Noodles, contrary to how they sound, actually originate from China and are most often found in Chinese restaurants around the globe.

-Why they’re named Singapore noodles is still bit unclear, but rumor has it, a Cantonese chef created these noodles as a way to showcase how multicultural Cantonese cooking could be, by adding curry powder.
+Why they’re named Singapore noodles is still a bit unclear, but it is believed, that a Cantonese chef in China created these noodles as a way to showcase how multicultural Cantonese cooking could be, by adding curry powder.

 In this recipe for Singapore Noodles, rice noodles are stir-fried in a wok with vegetables, seasoned with madras curry powder.
-Add chicken, tofu or shrimp!
+Add chicken, tofu, scrambled eggs or shrimp!
 It is a dry-style Chinese noodle dish, rather than a saucy noodle dish.

 How to make Singapore Noodles!

-Singapore Noodles start with stir-frying the protein, in this case, tofu.
-You can also use chicken or shrimp!
+Singapore Noodles start with stir-frying the protein, in this case, tofu in a 1-2 tablespoons oil.
+You can also add chicken or add shrimp!

 Set the crispy tofu aside, then stir-fry the veggies, starting with the sliced onion.
 Then I added bell pepper, carrots, garlic and snow peas.